 Hydroponic culture

-Place the components to get 0.5X Hoagland’s solution (Table 1) in a bucket and fill it up to 10 L of distilled water, immerse an aquarium pump to maintain proper oxygen conditions and homogeneity in the medium and cover the bucket with aluminium foil to allow the roots to grow in the dark.
+Prepare the Hoagland’s solution to a half strength (0.5X) (Table 2) in a 10 L bucket.

+Immerse an aquarium pump to maintain homogeneity and proper oxygen conditions.

+Cover the walls of the bucket with aluminium foil to grow roots in dark conditions.

+Avoiding root damage, transfer in vitro plants to hydroponic culture.

+Note: Remove any remaining in vitro medium from roots to avoid microorganism proliferation during incubation by shaking carefully the roots immersed in water.

-Remove the plants from the solid in vitro medium and carefully transfer them (avoiding root damage) to the hydroponic culture.
-Cover the plants with transparent film like a glasshouse to allow for proper acclimation.
-Make holes in the film after 3 days and remove it after a week.
-Maintain the culture in the growing chamber to keep the photoperiod (dark/light 8/16 h), temperature (20 °C) and humidity optimal (63%) for growing.
+Cover the plants with transparent film like a glasshouse to allow adequate acclimatization and incubate in the growing chamber.

-Let the plants grow 2-3 weeks to allow the full development of the root system.
-Note: At this step, different analyses can be performed.
-In our case, we proceed with the GUS assay.
+Make holes in the film after 3 days and remove it completely one week after.

+Replace with fresh media every 10 days.

-[Place Table 1 here]
+[Place Table 2 here]

-GUS reporter gene assay
+GUS histochemical reporter gene assay

+Note: In our case the GUS analysis was performed with roots of 2-3 weeks grown in hydroponics.

-Fix the root tissue with 90 % chilled acetone (v/v) and incubate it for 20 minutes in ice.
+Fix the roots with 90 % chilled acetone (v/v) and incubate it for 20 minutes on ice.

-Perform two washings with distilled water and add fresh GUS staining solution (1 mM X-GlcA (5-Bromo-4-chloro-3-indolyl β-D-glucuronide cyclohexylammonium salt) from a stock of 1 mg / 100 μL of methanol, 50 mM sodium phosphate buffer 2X pH7, 1 mM potassium ferricyanide, 1Mm potassium ferrocyanide, 10 mM EDTA and 0.05% (v/v) triton X-100).
-Apply vacuum (-70 Pa) for 20 min and incubate at 37 °C in the dark (X-Glc photosensitivity) for 4 hours or until a blue colour is visible.
+Perform two washings with distilled water.

+Add fresh GUS staining solution (Table 3) and apply vacuum (-70 Pa) for 20 min.

+Incubate at 37 °C in dark to protect the photosensitive GUS for 4 h or until a blue colour is visible.

-Note: The presence of ferri- and ferrocyanide in the incubation media is a critical point for the visualization reaction; they minimize the diffusion of primary reaction products and provide more precise localization.
-The GUS solution needs to be protected from light because it contains X-GlcA, ferri- and ferrocyanide reagents.
-It can be stored in the dark at 4 °C. Caution: Wear gloves, as the potassium ferricyanide and potassium ferrocyanide contain toxic cyanide that should be handled in an extraction cabinet.
-The disposable material that has been in contact with the solution must be disposed of in a temporary container in an extraction cabinet to facilitate its subsequent treatment.
+Note: The presence of ferri- and ferrocyanide in GUS solution minimize the diffusion of reaction products and provide more precise localization.
+Caution: Use a fume hood and wear protective clothing when handling the toxic cyanide derivatives in GUS solution (the potassium ferricyanide and potassium ferrocyanide).
+The GUS substrate and the disposal material should be disposed safely.

-Remove the GUS staining solution and discard in appropriate containers.
+Remove GUS staining solution and discard it in appropriate containers.

-Perform two washings with ethanol 70% (v/v) and keep the sample in this solvent at 4 °C until observation under a bright field microscope.
+Perform two washings with ethanol 70% (v/v).

+Observe under a bright field microscope.

 Note: GUS staining is stable for a few weeks; however, during the first week, the GUS signal is clear and diffuses less into neighbouring cells.
-Caution: Discard the GUS solution in an appropriate container.
-Transgenic plants must be collected and disposed inside biological containers to be processed.
+For longer storage, seal the tube and store it at 4 °C.

+[Place Table 3 here]

 REPRESENTATIVE RESULTS: